mberdev/dune_revival/README.md

 - PierroElMito
 - MD5

-Plus some precious technical data provided by RDOS aka Roman Dos(jevsky?)
+Plus some precious technical data provided by RDOS aka Roman Dolejší

 # Some links (not maintained)